Want to read something not available online? Wanna buy a zine?

 “Águila.”
 In La Voz de Esperanza (Dec 2014/Jan 2015).

-“Ambivalent Anality: Remembering the Queer Eco-Logic of the “Jackass Moment.”
+“Ambivalent Anality: Revisiting the Queer Eco-Logic of the “Jackass Moment.”
 Forthcoming in Media + Environment, edited by Michelle Yates.

 “From the Bedroom to the Bathroom: Stephen King’s Scatology and the Emergence of an Urban Environmental Gothic.”
 Fear and Nature: Ecohorror Studies in the Anthropocene, edited by Christy Tidwell and Carter Soles.
 Penn State University Press, 2021.